 Clientelism, Capitalism, and Democracy explains the conditions under which political parties transition from clientelistic to programmatic competition.
 It argues that changes in capitalist organization, including the adoption of managerial capitalism and the creation of politically-oriented business organizations, led businesses to develop preferences against clientelism and patronage.
-Further, it argues that the linkages parties forged with business interests ushered in new forms of interest mediation, democratic accountability, and programmatic organization.
+Further, it argues that the linkages between businesses and parties ushered in new forms of interest mediation, democratic accountability, and programmatic organization.

 Comparing America: Reflections on Democracy Across Subfields Forthcoming, Perspectives on Politics

 The Paradox of Party Polarization, 2017, in The American Interest